phyloworks/macrodiv-seminar/Week03/README.md

 ### Week 03

 This week we will walk through a tutorial on how to estimate a dated phylogeny in the program [BEAST2](http://beast2.org/).
-Details about this tutorial can be found on this website and will be updated by 3PM:
+Details about this tutorial can be found on this website:

 [http://treethinkers.org/tutorials/divergence-time-estimation-using-beast/](http://treethinkers.org/tutorials/divergence-time-estimation-using-beast/)